varun-kanna/onemonth-python-jupyter-notebook/README.md

 # Jupyter-notebook
-Notebooks that I made when I was learning from `onemonth.com`
+Notebooks that I made when I was learning from `onemonth.com`.
+Used pandas, matplotlib, statsmodel, and seaborn